Virtual dinner party

 What: forget the stuttering Skype calls of the 2000s, the best video chats take place on Zoom.
 The remote conferencing platform allows up to 500 people to video chat, with two display options (which intuitively switches to whoever’s speaking).
 It’s long been used for business, but in the age of COVID19 isolation, it’s the perfect way to have a dinner party with your friends without leaving the house.

 How: schedule a Zoom meeting and agree a recipe, which everyone will cook and serve for the Zoom call.
 Set up your laptop slightly elevated (on a shelf or stack of books, for example) so you can capture as much of you and your table as possible.
-Keep it simple and maximise your chat time by cooking a one-pot main dish and a pre-prepared dessert, such as this Moroccan chicken one pot, followed by these chocolate ganache and olive oil toasts.
+Keep it simple and maximise your chat time by cooking a one-pot main dish and a pre-prepared dessert, such as this chicken & couscous one-pot, followed by these chocolate ganache and olive oil toasts.

 Tips: silly hats, room decorations and a fancily laid table will all help you forget you’re still at home.